capstoneteamb/capstone360/docs/docs_db_and_professor_setup.md

 ### Removing Yourself as a Professor From the Database

 #### [Note: Removing your log in will remove your access to the professor side of the application and its contents.
 It also requires removing the capstone sessions you are assigned to.
-Ensure that you are willing to remove the capstone sessions you are assigned to (and their submitted data) before trying to remove yourself]
+Ensure that you are willing to remove the capstone sessions you are assigned to (and all of their data) before trying to remove yourself]

 1. Remove any capstone sessions you are assigned to (if none, skip to the next step).
 2. Go to the capstone 360 directory